michaelcheng924/meanstacktutorial/README.md

 <h3>Cloning</h3>

-If you have trouble with the tutorial (especially since I had to modify the code due to an AngularJS update), simply clone this repo using "git clone git@github.com:michaelcheng429/meanstacktutorial.git", then make sure MongoDB is running, and then run the code with "node server".
+If you have trouble with the tutorial (especially since I had to modify the code due to an AngularJS update), simply clone this repo using

+    git clone git@github.com:michaelcheng429/meanstacktutorial.git

+then make sure MongoDB is running, and then run the code with

+    node server

-You might see a message that says, "Error: Module did not self-register.]
+You might see a message that says,

+    Error: Module did not self-register.]
-js-bson: Failed to load c++ bson extension, using pure JS version".
+    js-bson: Failed to load c++ bson extension, using pure JS version

 Don't worry about this; the code will still work.

 <h3>Have fun!</h3>